-Brilliant Bairstow leads England to win
+Brilliant Bairstow leads England to victory

 It was left to captain Ben Stokes, who ended 75 not out, to complete the win with 22 overs to spare.
 England had scored at almost a run a ball.

-It sealed a remarkable turnaround from New Zealand posting 553 after being asked to bat.
-It is the highest score England have conceded in a Test they have gone on to win since 1894.
+It sealed a remarkable turnaround from New Zealand posting 553 in their first innings after being asked to bat.
+It is the highest total England have conceded in a Test which they have gone on to win since 1894.

-England take an unassailable 2-0 lead, vindicating the freewheeling approach of new captain Stokes and coach Brendon McCullum.
+They take an unassailable 2-0 lead in the series, vindicating the freewheeling approach of new captain Stokes and coach Brendon McCullum.

 The home side can complete a clean sweep in the third and final Test at Headingley next week.